 Key upgrades across the board make the 12 Pro Max even more compelling.
 It packs the largest display on any iPhone yet at 6.7-inches, and the Super Retina XDR OLED display is as impressive as ever.
 The odd resolution falls somewhere in between Full HD and Quad HD.
 However, you don’t get faster refresh rates here.

 Apple uses a new Ceramic Shield panel to keep the display safe.
 It is said to be four times more protective when compared to older iPhones.
 It’ll be interesting to see how it fares against the likes of the Gorilla Glass Victus and other glass panels in the many scratch and drop tests that we’re bound to see in the next few weeks.
 The colorway that has piqued everyone’s is the all-new Pacific Blue option, which will likely be the fan favorite this holiday season.

 Overall, there are no real surprises here in the design, but Apple’s upgrades in terms of build quality give it an edge.
 Either way, both companies’ fans should be happy with what their latest and greatest have to offer.

-The Samsung Galaxy Note 20 Ultra comes with the fastest processor you can get in the Android world right now: the Snapdragon 865 Plus.
+The Samsung Galaxy Note 20 Ultra comes with the 2020 flagship processor of choice: the Snapdragon 865 Plus.
 However, the gaming-optimized processor is only available in the US and a few other markets, with Samsung favoring its in-house Exynos 990 for Europe and other regions.
 In either case, you’ll get a whopping 12GB of RAM with the phone.